its-jman/git-key/README.md

 # git-key
-Script to create and upload a local SSH key to your GitHub account (Python, GitHub API)
+Script to create and attach a local SSH key to your GitHub account (Python, GitHub API)

 ## Pre-requisites